ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 While not strictly a spatial analysis technique, joining tabular data to spatial data is often the first step of analysis you will undertake.

 Tabular data which has a GSS code can be joined to any ONS boundaries by this code.
 As with any join, care should be taken to ensure the join is successful.
 If nothing joins then you may be using the wrong boundaries so check you have the right ones.
-If some rows join correctly but others don't then check your geographical coverage (you may be joining data and boundaries with different extents, eg. GB data to UK boundaries) and the publication date of your data and boundaries (you may be joining data to boundaries which have different codes in areas due to boundary changes).
+If some rows join correctly but others don't then check your geographical coverage (you may be joining data and boundaries with different extents, for example, GB data to UK boundaries) and the publication date of your data and boundaries (you may be joining data to boundaries which have different codes in areas due to boundary changes).

 **Point in Polygon** is a way to join point and polygon feature attributes together, by joining points which fall within the polygon boundary.
 For example, this is frequently used to aggregate points to statistical geographies.
 Point in polygon is used to create the ONS postcode directory and national statistics UPRN directory; this method is used to assign the postcode or UPRN to the statistical geographies.
 The attributes of the points will be assigned to the polygon.